-Des Scahill will forever be associated with Dawn Run winning the Cheltenham Gold Cup in 1986.
-His race commentary is one of the most famous in all Irish sporting history.
+Des Scahill's race commentary is one of the most famous in all Irish sporting history.

 Scahill did his first commentary for RTÉ Radio at the Leopardstown Chase Day in 1973 when he was filling in for Micheal O'Hehir, who was then the manager of Leopardstown Race Course.
 For almost thirty years, Des Scahill commentated on horse racing for RTÉ Radio.
 He was also greyhound-racing commentator for RTÉ Television.